Sottim/Programming-Language-Design/README.md

 The implementation of the compiler for nanoC is split into 4 assignments as follows:

-## 1. Assignment 2: Lexical Analyzer for nanoC using Flex.
+### 1. Assignment 2: Lexical Analyzer for nanoC using Flex.
 The lexical grammar specification is given.
-### To run the code:
+#### Procedure to run the code :
-In the terminal run : flex 9_A2.l which will create a .lex.yy.c file.
+In the terminal
+run : flex 9_A2.l which will create a .lex.yy.c file.

 Then run:
 gcc lex.yy.c 9_A2.c which will create a a.out executable.